-This includes direct interventions such as the provision of Microfinance and Loan Guarantees, as well as working with the Division’s Agencies, Enterprise Ireland, the Local Enterprise Offices and the National Standards Authority of Ireland together with support for the Design and Crafts Council to ensure their supports are relevant and aligned to the evolving needs of business.
+This includes working with the Division’s Agencies, Enterprise Ireland, the 31 Local Enterprise Offices and the National Standards Authority of Ireland (NSAI) together with support for the Design and Crafts Council of Ireland (DCCI) to ensure their supports are relevant and aligned to the evolving needs of business.
 The Division also provides research and technical assistance to the SME and Entrepreneurship Growth Taskforce and Implementation Group.